SharinaS/Cloud-Engineering-Fundamentals/cloudwatch.md

 ### CloudWatch Agent

- there is a multi-platform *CloudWatch agent* which can be installed on both Linux and Windows-based instances.
-You can use a single agent to collect both system metrics and log files from Amazon EC2 instances and on-premises servers.
+There is a multi-platform *CloudWatch agent* which can be **installed** on both Linux and Windows-based **instances**.

+You can use a single agent to collect both **system metrics and log files** from Amazon EC2 instances and on-premises servers.

+To collect logs from your Amazon EC2 instances and on-premises servers into CloudWatch Logs, AWS offers both a new unified CloudWatch agent, and an older CloudWatch Logs agent.
+It is recommended to use the unified CloudWatch agent which has the following advantages:

+- You can collect both logs and advanced metrics with the installation and configuration of just one agent.

+- The unified agent enables the collection of logs from servers running Windows Server.

+- If you are using the agent to collect CloudWatch metrics, the unified agent also enables the collection of additional system metrics, for in-guest visibility.

+- The unified agent provides better performance.

+### Alarms for Instance-Related Events

+You can create alarms that automatically stop, terminate, reboot, or recover your EC2 instances using Amazon CloudWatch alarm actions.
+You can use the stop or terminate actions to help you save money when you no longer need an instance to be running.
+You can use the reboot and recover actions to automatically reboot those instances or recover them onto new hardware if a system impairment occurs.

+### Scenario

+There is a new compliance rule in your company that audits every Windows and Linux EC2 instances each month to view any performance issues.
+They have more than a hundred EC2 instances running in production, and each must have a logging function that collects various system details regarding that instance.
+The SysOps team will periodically review these logs and analyze their contents using AWS Analytics tools, and the result will need to be retained in an S3 bucket.

+In this scenario, what is the most efficient way to collect and analyze logs from the instances with minimal effort?

+--> Install the unified CloudWatch Logs agent in each instance which will automatically collect and push data to CloudWatch Logs.
+Analyze the log data with CloudWatch Logs Insights.

 ## Dashboards